Skincare Products : Cleanser

 Types of detergent

-Mistakes to Avoid
+Mistakes not to make

 Useful tip

 Be sure to read the label carefully.
-Some cleansers are enriched with active ingredients such as salicylic acid for acne-prone skin, or hyaluronic acid or panthenol for dehydrated skin.
+Some detergents are enriched with active ingredients such as salicylic acid for acne-prone skin, or hyaluronic acid or panthenol for dehydrated skin.
 Before purchasing it, make sure that ingredient works for you.